mconnor/mikeconnors-awesome-monorepopo/apps/mike-blog/src/content/blog/post-0.md

 ---
 title: Draft Post
-pubDate: 2024-01-13
+date: 2024-01-13
 author: mike-connor
-description:
-  'A graphic representation of data abstracted from the banks of every computer in the coffin for Armitage’s call.'
+description: 'A graphic representation of data abstracted from the banks of every computer in the coffin for Armitage’s call.'
 cover:
   src: 'https://picsum.photos/400/300?random=0'
   alt: 'A photograph of a sunset behind a mountain range.'